SkylineCommunications/Skyline.DataMiner.CICD.Packages/Tools.Package/README.md

 ## About

-This .NET tool allows you to create dmapp and dmprotocol packages.
+This .NET tool allows you to create application (.dmapp) and protocol (.dmprotocol) packages.

+For more information about application packages, refer to [Application packages](https://aka.dataminer.services/application-packages).

 ### About DataMiner